antfu/talks/2025-09-18/src/slides.md

 </div>

 <!--
 For a little bit more about my story, I started my journey in Open Source with a personal project called BreadSplit.

-[click] From that, I made a VS Code extension i18n-ally and then VueUse, the utilities library for Vue.
-And since then, I started to contribute a lot more to open source projects, [click] like Vue and Vite.
-I made tools like [click] Slidev, joined [click] Nuxt team, and then made [click] Vitest, etc. And ended up to be, [click] probably too many projects. [click]
+[click] From that, I created a VS Code extension called i18n-ally and then VueUse, the utilities library for Vue.
+Since then, I've started contributing much more to open source projects, [click] like Vue and Vite.
+I've built tools like [click] Slidev, joined [click] the Nuxt team, and then created [click] Vitest, etc. And I ended up with [click] probably too many projects. [click]

-I don't know how much you know about them or already using some.
-What I want to say is that I feel extremely lucky to be able to work on these projects, make them useful for the community, and eventually get me this great chance to stand here and give this talk to you.
+I don't know how much you know about them or if you're already using some of them.
+What I want to say is that I feel extremely lucky to be able to work on these projects, make them useful for the community, and eventually get this great opportunity to stand here and give this talk to you.
 Thanks to everyone for coming here and thanks to the organizers for holding this event and inviting me here.
 -->

 ---